The Master of Music in Music Therapy (MMT) Program Prepares You for Advanced Clinical Practice.

 For example, in MUTH 616 Contemporary Improvisational Practices, students worked on a variety of improvisational methods and techniques through experiential exercises and classroom demonstrations, integrating this directly into clinical practice through classroom assignments.
 After completing the assignment, students report on the session, offering a video (when ethically permitted) or audio analysis for discussion and feedback.

-Director of Graduate Music Therapy Studies; Associate Professor of Music TherapyFull Biography
+Director of Music Therapy Studies; Associate Professor, Music TherapyFull Biography

 Applicants must have a Bachelor’s Degree in music therapy or creative arts therapy with a minimum grade point average of 3.0 (on a 4.0 scale), Music Therapy Board Certification (MT-BC), and one year of full-time clinical experience, or equivalent.